ScratcherTheSeventh/JS/README.md

 # JS
-JavaScript Tutorials, This Is in progress
+JavaScript tutorials, this is unfinished

 <details>
 <summary>Variables</summary>